Last editedSep 20222 min read

 What does invoice-to-payment mean?

-If you handle payments for your business, you’ll likely come across the term at some point – but what does invoice-to-payment mean?
+If you handle invoice payments for your business, you’ll likely come across the term at some point – but what does invoice-to-payment mean?
 This refers to requests made for payment on any goods or services rendered.
 Imagine that your business makes a purchase from a supplier.
 The supplier in turn issues an invoice listing all goods delivered or services rendered.
 The invoice also shows the total amount due, as well as a request for payment.
 Invoice-to-pay describes the process between invoicing and payment.

 What is the invoice-to-pay process?